tbrumbaugh5396/my-amazing-programming-language/focus.md

 ## Current Focus

+- [ ] Finish table of contents for the tooling
 - [ ] Focus on the technical specifications.

 - [ ] Turn all the documents in markdowns.